ringo/stick/README.md

     app.enableLogging = true;

-Stick currently only provides the bare bones Application object, but the plan is to bundle some middleware useful for building real web sites.
+Stick currently only provides the bare bones Application object, but the plan is to eventually bundle some middleware useful for building real web sites.